clstoulouse/motu/README.md

 ##### describeProductCacheRefreshInMilliSec
 Provide the delay between two refresh of the Describe product cache.
 This delay is provided in millisecond.
-The default value is 1000.
+The default value is 60000 meaning 1 minute.

 ##### runGCInterval